sjhloco/nornir_validate/README.md

 ```

 **nornir_utils**\
-This [bug](xxx) is purely cosmetic so doesn't effect the functionality, is upto you if you want to apply or not.
+This [bug](https://github.com/nornir-automation/nornir_utils/pull/22) is purely cosmetic so doesn't effect the functionality, is upto you if you want to apply the fix or not.

 ```bash
 mv /Users/user1/venv/nr_val/lib/python3.9/site-packages/nornir_utils/plugins/functions/print_result.py /Users/user1/venv/nr_val/lib/python3.9/site-packages/nornir_utils/plugins/functions/print_result.py_ORIG
 cp bug_fixes/print_result.py /Users/user1/venv/nr_val/lib/python3.9/site-packages/nornir_utils/plugins/functions/print_result.py
 ```

-## Running nornir-validate
+## Running nornir_validate

 Before being able to generate a meaningful compliance report you will need to edit the following elements, they are explained in more detail in the later sections.

-- **input variables**: A yaml file (default *input_data.yml*) that holds the host and group variables that describe the desired state of the network
+- **input data (variables)**: A yaml file (default *input_data.yml*) that holds the *host*, *group* and *all* (all devices) variables that describe the desired)state of the network
-- **desired_state template:** A jinja template (default *desired_state.j2*) that is rendered using the input variables to create the desired state
+- **desired_state template:** A jinja template (*desired_state.j2*) that is rendered with the input variables to create the desired state
-- **actual_state python logic:** A python method (in *actual_state.py*) that creates a data structure from command outputs to be used as a comparison against the desired state
+- **actual_state python logic:** A python method (in *actual_state.py*) that creates a data structure from the command outputs to be used as a comparison against the desired state

-***nornir_validate*** can be run independently as a standalone script or imported into a script to use that scripts existing Nornir inventory.
+***nornir_validate*** can be run independently as a standalone script or imported into a script to use that scripts existing nornir inventory.

 ### Standalone

-When run as standalone *nornir_validate* creates its own Nornir inventory using the *config.yml* configuration file and the *hosts.yml*, *groups.yml* and *defaults.yml* files located in the *inventory* directory.
+When run as standalone *nornir_validate* creates its own nornir inventory using the *config.yml* configuration file and looks in the *inventory* directory for the *hosts.yml*, *groups.yml* and *defaults.yml* files.

-By default it uses an input variable file called  *input_data.yml* and the compliance report is not saved to file.
+By default input data is gathered from *input_data.yml* and the compliance report is not saved to file.
 Either of these can be changed in the variables section at the start of *nornir_template.py* or overridden using flags at runtime.

 ```python
 input_file = "input_data.yml"